NLeSC/Massive-PotreeConverter/README.md

 - Index and sort the raw data (we consider raw data the data before the 2D tiling).
 Use `mpc-sort-index`.

-- Fill a DB with the extents of the files in the raw data
+- Fill a DB with the extents of the files in the raw data.
+Before running `mpc-db-extents`, first create a DB and add the postgis extension
 ```
 createdb extents
 psql extents -c "create extension postgis"
 ```
-Run the `mpc-db-extents`.

 - Fill a DB with the extents of the files in the potree octree.
 Run the `mpc-db-extents-potree`

 ## Docker